IReznykov/NuGet/Ikc5.TypeLibrary/README.md

 Package is described in the post <a href="https://ireznykov.wordpress.com/2016/09/26/nuget-package-ikc5-typelibrary/">NuGet package Ikc5.TypeLibrary</a>

-Example is listed in the post <a href="https://ireznykov.com/2016/10/08/examples-of-using-ikc5-typelibrary/">Examples of using Ikc5.TypeLibrary</a>
+Example is listed in the post <a href="https://ireznykov.com/2016/10/08/examples-of-using-ikc5-typelibrary/">Examples of using Ikc5.TypeLibrary</a>.
+Also, see other related <a href="https://ireznykov.com/tag/ikc5-typelibrary/">posts</a>.

 #Disclaimer
 1. All used IP-addresses, names of servers, workstations, domains, are fictional and are used exclusively as a demonstration only.